sker65/go-dmd-clock/README.md

 A Display replacement for virtual pinball replacing a 3th LCD or for real pinball machines replacing the DMD Firmware, doc and sources see here: https://github.com/lucky01/PIN2DMD

-This project and the file export it generates are exclusively to be used with the pin2dmd or go-dmd project.
+This project and the project file exports it generates are exclusively to be used with the pin2dmd or go-dmd project.
 Any use with other projects is forbidden without written permission.